Injection molding machine

-An injection molding machine (also spelled injection moulding machine in BrE), also known as an injection press, is a machine for manufacturing plastic products by the injection molding process.
+An injection molding machine (spelled injection moulding machine in British English), or injection press, is a machine for manufacturing plastic products by the injection molding process.
 It consists of four main subsystems: the injection unit, the clamping unit, the drive unit, and control systems.

 Operation

 Injection molding machine molds can be fastened in either a horizontal or vertical position.
 Most machines are horizontally oriented, but vertical machines are used in some niche applications such as insert molding, allowing the machine to take advantage of gravity.
 Some vertical machines also do not require the mold to be fastened.
 There are many ways to fasten the tools to the platens, the most common are manual clamps (both halves are bolted to the platens); however, hydraulic clamps (chocks are used to hold the tool in place) and magnetic clamps are also used.
 The magnetic and hydraulic clamps are used where fast tool changes are required.

 Regarding methods of cooling, both cold and hot runner systems exist; additionally, types of hot runner systems include insulated runners, internally heated, and externally heated systems.

 A cold runner is a simple channel carved into the mold.

 The plastic that fills the cold runner cools as the part cools and is then ejected with the part as a sprue.

 A hot runner system is more complicated, often using cartridge heaters to keep the plastic in the runners hot as the part cools.

 This process relies on the thermoplastic's insulating effect to reduce heat loss within the mold.
 After the part is ejected, the plastic remaining in a hot runner is injected into the next part.